ChengszuPeng/my-project/README.md

 ### Conclusion

-The results suggest that the model performs significantly differently for outages caused by severe weather compared to outages caused by other causes.

-Specifically, the model appears to be **less accurate when predicting outages caused by severe weather**, indicating that the model may have fairness limitations across different outage causes.

-The visualization below shows the permutation distribution of accuracy differences, with the observed difference marked by the red line.
+Results The permutation test yielded a p value of 0.0.
+Because this p-value is much lower than the typical threshold for significance (p = 0.05), we can reject the null hypothesis.
+Conclusion These results indicate that the model’s performance differs significantly between outages caused by severe weather and outages caused by other factors.
+Specifically, the model seems to be less accurate in predicting outages due to severe weather, implying that there may be fairness issues in how these models are applied to predict different causes of outages.
+In the figure below, we present the distribution of permutation test accuracy differences, with the actual observed difference depicted as a red line.

 <iframe
 src="assets/fairness_test.html"